carpentries-incubator/blogging-with-hugo-and-github-pages/_episodes/02-locally-setup-hugo.md

     We are now going to create a new section in our config file called `[params]` and list some more metadata about our site there.

-    Give your website a cool name in the `title` field, describe what your site is about in the `desription` field, and add your name under the `author` field:
+    Give your website a cool name in the `title` field, describe what your site is about in the `description` field, and add your name under the `author` field:

     ~~~
     [params]